language Translator Application with Android Studio Free Source code

 • Enter text, select the target language, and click the translate button to see the translated text.

-See also Android App Free :GST Billing App In Android Using Java With Source Code
+See also Book Store App In Android With Source Code for free

 Outputs